dantol29/webserver/docs/sockets/multiplexing.md

+# Multiplexing

+Multiplexing is a stratedy to let the same medium to carry different messages together, like having different letters in the same envelope, or on the same sheet of paper.

+> In telecommunications and computer networking, multiplexing (sometimes contracted to muxing) is a method by which multiple analog or digital signals are combined into one signal over a shared medium.
+The aim is to share a scarce resource – a physical transmission medium.[citation needed] For example, in telecommunications, several telephone calls may be carried using one wire.
+Multiplexing originated in telegraphy in the 1870s, and is now widely applied in communications.
+In telephony, George Owen Squier is credited with the development of telephone carrier multiplexing in 1910.

+But in computing it has a similar but analogous meaning:

+> In computing, I/O multiplexing can also be used to refer to the concept of processing multiple input/output events from a single event loop, with system calls like poll and select (Unix).

+In this scenario we are leveraging an event loop to process multiple and different input/output with a single-threaded process.

+Types

 When a socket is marked as "readable" during a `poll` (or `select`, `epoll`, etc.) operation, it signifies that there is data available to be read without blocking, or that a certain network event has occurred.
 The meaning can vary depending on the context—whether it's a server listening for incoming connections or a socket that's connected to a peer.
 Let's clarify what "readable" means in these contexts:

 ### For a Server Socket